tracykm/Poemist/README.md

 [view]: ./docs/views.md
 [schema]: ./docs/schema.md

-## Implementation Timeline

-### Phase 1: User Authentication, Models and Components and Router (1 day)
-Get sign up and authentication working, the models and relations, and the basic views working.
-Components and router setup so that it is possible to do a walk through of the site.

-### Phase 2: Create and Save a Poem (1 day)
-Get passage from db, user select words and this information is stored in state.
-On save adds to db and displays properly.

-### Phase 3: Delete and Edit Poems (1 days)
-Poems are properly deleted and edited.
-The information is stored in the db and automatically updated in the stores and components.

-### Phase 4: Likes and Polished Image Creation (1 days)
-Set up likes so they can be added and seen in the browser.
-Polished the selection so that it is intuitive and able to select letters.

-### Phase 5: Optimization (1 day)
-Make sure db we're avoiding unnecessary SQL queries.
-Improve any inefficient JS algorithms.

-### Phase 6: Finish Styling and Add CSS Transitions (1 day)
-A day devoted to styling.
-Spend one full day after basics are working and then move on.
-(Possibly revisit after important bonus material)

 ### Bonus Features
 - [ ] Export as image (8)
 - [x] Use the site up to saving a poem without login (3)